- Dr. Theol. Habil., Oriental Christianity, Arabic/Byzantine Theology and Early Christian Kalam, Philipps Universitaet Marburg, Germany.

 - Oriental/Arab Christianity

-I am a Syrian citizen, who is religiously Christian, denominationally Reformed-Protestant, ethnically from Syriac-Aramaic roots, and culturally Arab.
+I am an American citizen born in Syria.
+I am religiously Christian, denominationally Reformed-Protestant, ethnically from Syriac-Aramaic roots, and culturally Arab.
 I was born in Syria’s main costal city, Lattakia, and I grew up in the country’s majority-Muslim, yet also multi-religious, multi-ethnic and multi-confessional, context.
 Over the past twenty years, I travelled widely and had the chance to fully integrate into various Western cultural contexts.
 I have lived in England, America and lately Germany.
-I proudly call myself the child of this wonderful and successful marriage between my Eastern origin and Western experience.
+I proudly call myself the child of this wonderful and successful marriage between my Eastern origin and Western experience

 This versatile cultural and personal experiences not only shaped and enriched my personality, but also enabled me to develop sort of a ‘trans-boundaries’ identity.
 It has been one of the main motivating and driving forces in my professional theological career.
 I have dedicated my life to studying and teaching Christian faith and its relations to other religions and forms of intellectual inquiry.
 Holding this multi-faceted identity and background has led me to view theological scholarship as a dialogue between the Christian faith in the triune God and the historical and contextual settings of the human existence.
 Theology is that venue where the reality of God and the intellectual and religious conditions of the human person meet to interact, to debate, to question each other, to clash fiercely sometimes but also to speak to each other in a deeper and more intimate way.